AppleDog77/GalaxyButterfly/butterflylife_od/readme.txt

 Version 1.0.0 - Released for Ghost Jam.
 (Fri, May 31, 2024)
 Version 1.1.0 - Added more observations, and added more words to the envelopes.
-(Mon, May 19, 2025) Version 1.2.0 - Added more observations and the Terms of Use, a homeurl, disabled uninstall depending on user settings in SSP, and corrected the spelling of Identification.
+(Mon, May 19, 2025) Version 1.2.0 - Added more observations and the Terms of Use, a homeurl, disabled uninstall depending on user settings in SSP, changed menu filenames, and corrected the spelling of Identification.
 (Fri, May 15, 2026)